Natural history, incidence, and mortality

-The leading etiologic factor in the development of preinvasive and invasive cervical cancer is infection with specific types of human papillomavirus (HPV), which is transmitted by sexual contact.
-Thus, sexually inactive women rarely develop cervical cancer, while sexual activity at an early age with multiple sexual partners is a strong risk factor.
-About 95% of women with invasive cervical cancer have evidence of HPV infection.[8,9,10,11] Many women with HPV infection, however, never develop cervical cancer; thus this infection is necessary but not sufficient for development of cancer.
+Human papillomavirus (HPV) is an oncogenic virus and the etiologic agent of cervical cancer and related premalignant disease.
+HPV is transmitted by sexual contact.
+Sexually inactive women rarely develop cervical cancer, while sexual activity at an early age with multiple sexual partners is a strong risk factor.
+Nearly all women with invasive cervical cancer have evidence of HPV infection.[8,9,10,11] Most women with HPV infection, however, never develop cervical cancer; thus this infection is necessary but not sufficient for development of cancer.